Skip to content Nodecraft

 Changing Optional Geyser Settings

-3. The option server-name can be changed to display a custom name on bedrock edition when players see and connect to your server.
+• server-name can be changed to display a custom name on Bedrock Edition when players see and connect to your server.

-6. The option for show-cooldown allows the cooldown for weapon attack speeds to be displayed on bedrock edition.
+• show-cooldown allows the cooldown for weapon attack speeds to be displayed on Bedrock Edition.

 Getting a FloodgateUUID